Phantas0s/mouseless-dev/content/posts/many_clis.md

 ## sed - 2020-05-22

-$> sed [script] [input]
+$> sed [script] [input]...

-Tool `ed`iting `s`tream of content.
+Tool `ed`iting a `s`tream of content.
 Said differently, it transforms the input and produce an output.

 A sed script is structured as follow: [address][command][option]
 ```
 $> cat sed_file
 This file will be edited with sed
-It's a fantastic command-line editor
+What a fantastic command-line editor!
 See https://themouseless.dev/posts/sed-guide-example-mouseless/

 # An address (`1`) to select a line
 # A command (`d`) to delete this line
 $> sed '1d' sed_file
-It's a fantastic command-line editor
+What a fantastic command-line editor!
 See https://themouseless.dev/posts/sed-guide-example-mouseless/

-# Address selecting line according to a regex
+# Address selecting lines according to a regular expression
 $> sed '/command-line/d' sed_file
 This file will be edited with sed
 See https://themouseless.dev/posts/sed-guide-example-mouseless/